Category:

 Early Life

-Manami Toyota, born on March 2, 1971, in Masuda, Shimane, Japan, is widely regarded as one of the greatest female wrestlers of all time.
+Manami Toyota, born on March 2, 1971, in Masuda, Shimane, Japan, is widely regarded as one of the greatest female wrestlers ever.

 Toyota attended Yoshida Junior High School in her hometown and gained an enormous interest in professional wrestling at an early age.
 She received her training at the All Japan Women’s Pro-Wrestling (AJW) dojo, which was renowned for producing some of Japan’s most successful and skilled female wrestlers.
 The dojo provided an intense and challenging training environment for aspiring wrestlers, where they learned the fundamentals of professional wrestling and developed their in-ring abilities.